jaimitoes/ComfyUI-LTX2-TRAINER/README.md

 * Quick note: if you clone this repository by using github desktop it will be easier to track updates and pulling, choose your desired way to do this.
 If it's not working for you probally you are missing a dependency module instalation.
 Pay attention to this.

-* New information note : For Blackwell, you must to search a flash attention 3 wheel compatible with your environment or not using any attention (there is plenty of them for linux).
+* New information note : If you are on Windows and using Blackwell, uninstall all the attention modules (xformers, flash 2.8.3, i don't know if sageattention can affect but LTX2 don't use it).
+In our environment with ComfyUI and pytorch 2.10 and uninstalling all attentions makes Blackwell with native attention and performing much better.
+If you can find a flash attention 3 wheel compatible with your environment then yes, you will see a performance boost (there is plenty of them for linux).
 Flash 2.8.3 seems to work much slower (uninstall it for Blackwell envrionments).

 Version 1.04:
 * Updated requirements adding optimum-quanto.